operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 The above JSON will be read by the `operator-sdk` during `bundle validate` command and output the results as it does today.
-The example below shows what `operator-sdk bundle validate` would printout if given the ManifestErrors from above.
+The example below shows what `operator-sdk bundle validate` would printout if given the ManifestResult from above.

 ```json